DanielAmani/MAMS/README.md

 **M**ultinode  **A**griculture **M**onitoring **S**ystem (M.A.M.S.) is a easier way to implement multiple type sensor to communicate with NRF24 and LoRa.
 The main function is for agriculture management and data collection system.

 Why?
 Because I am lazy to make different code for each sensor so by combine it to one main code can reduce the different intergation of sensor.
+By using code blocker function we can reduce the size of code that support multiple type of sensors.

 ### Architecture
 By using NRF24 for short distance node and LoRa for long distance